tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-06-genai-and-document360.md

 This time, what happens is it analyzes all the articles and gives you precisely the answer you're looking for that will solve the problem.
 At the bottom, we'll show you the seven references we used.
 Previously, we would have listed these and said, "Hey, these are the seven articles we referenced."
 Now, we derive this answer for you, and that gives you a precise answer.

 We also now have citations.
 When there is context, we'll say, because a single sentence could have come from two different articles.
-That's the power of Gen AI - it could have stitched those two articles and put together a sentence, and we give a citation.
+That's the power of Gen AI&mdash;it could have stitched those two articles and put together a sentence, and we give a citation.
 This particular sentence came from articles one and two.
 Now you get a precise answer, and it really empowers the user much more.

 From a customer side, you can imagine how much this impacts two factors.
 One, it reduces your support tickets.
 Because if you don't answer the question correctly, the immediate next step would have been the customer sending an email to support@xyz.com, and then the whole chain of conversations around that thing.
 You've solved that problem.